Launch Your Career in Sustainability While Making a Lasting Impact!

 How To Apply

 Apply for the CivicSpark Fellowship online at http://civicspark.lgc.org/join-civicspark/fellow/.
-The second priority deadline for applications is June 29, 2018.
-Applications submitted after the deadline will be accepted on a rolling basis.
+Applications are accepted on a rolling basis.

 Please do not send any resumes or cover letters via email; we will only accept applications submitted via our website.